try it in 60 seconds — no Python setup, no venv

 Signed evidence chain

-Every workflow stage writes a signed bundle (HMAC-SHA256 default, Ed25519 in production). prev_sha256 links bundles into a tamper-evident chain. verify-chain is a first-class command.
+Every workflow stage writes a signed bundle (HMAC-SHA256 default, Ed25519 in production). prev_sha256 links bundles into a tamper-evident chain.

 Read-only agent boundary